State of play in the Premier League

 With Manchester City banned from Europe next season, pending the outcome of an appeal, the battle for a top-four finish and qualification for the Champions League will sustain interest in the top half of the table once Liverpool have secured the title.

-Third-placed Leicester City had stuttered in the weeks leading up to the suspension, but remain well-placed.
+Third-placed Leicester City stuttered in the weeks leading up to the suspension, but remain well-placed.

 Chelsea and a resurgent Manchester United occupy fourth and fifth spots but Wolverhampton Wanderers, Sheffield United, Tottenham Hotspur, Arsenal and even Burnley and Crystal Palace are within striking range if they can hit form.